nsmsn/dotcom/src/posts/2024-halyard.md

 </figure>

 The Display family comes in nice, tight letterspacing, especially in the heavier weights.
 You'll get that [NYC Subway Helvetica](https://mitpress.mit.edu/9780262015486/helvetica-and-the-new-york-city-subway-system/) look, without it being Helvetica.
 If you are putting together a book or similar typographic system, you could use Halyard throughout, in the correct optical sizes, and you'd be in great shape.
 But things get interesting once you start breaking the rules.
-And Halyard Micro's [ink traps](https://fonts.google.com/knowledge/glossary/ink_trap) (especially the numerals) lend themselves to some expressive shapes at larger sizes.[1](#a5411328-f9d2-4c2e-974b-316fee7e432f)
+And Halyard Micro's [ink traps](https://fonts.google.com/knowledge/glossary/ink_trap) (especially the numerals) lend themselves to some expressive shapes at larger sizes.<sup><a href="#fn1">1</a></sup>

 <figure>